-We now have the current version of the libcomplex source code in /vendor/libcomplex/current.
+now

+have

+the

+current

+vendor/libcomplex/current.
 Now, we tag that version (see the section called "Tags") and then copy it into the main development branch.
 Our copy will create a new directory called libcomplex in our existing calc project directory.
 It is in this copied version of the vendor data that we will make our customizations.

 We check out our project's main branch-which now includes a copy of the first vendor drop-and we get to work customizing the libcomplex code.
 Before we know it, our modified version of libcomplex is now completely integrated into our calculator program.
-34
+11